awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-update-certificates.md

 **To remove a certificate from the certificate list using the AWS CLI**
 Use the [remove\-listener\-certificates](https://docs.aws.amazon.com/cli/latest/reference/elbv2/remove-listener-certificates.html) command\.

-## Update the Security Policy<a name="update-security-policy"></a>
+## Update the security policy<a name="update-security-policy"></a>

 When you create an HTTPS listener, you can select the security policy that meets your needs\.
 When a new security policy is added, you can update your HTTPS listener to use the new security policy\.
 Application Load Balancers do not support custom security policies\.
-For more information, see [Security Policies](create-https-listener.md#describe-ssl-policies)\.
+For more information, see [Security policies](create-https-listener.md#describe-ssl-policies)\.

 **To update the security policy using the console**